Sunday, July 30, 2017

 Raincoat—Mathura Nagarpati kahe tum Gokul jao

-In one of the film's songs, Mathura Nagarpati, the lyrics ask Lord Krishna why he is going back to Gokul.
+In one of the film's songs, Mathura Nagarpati, the lyrics ask Lord Krishna why he is returning to Gokul.
 Krishna was raised in Gokul by Yashodha and Nanda.
 He went to Mathura, where he killed his evil uncle Kansa and became the ruler of Mathura.
 The song talks about why he wants to leave this great kingdom and go back to Gokul to his old love.
 His beloved Radha is a married woman who has moved on; then, why bring back the painful memories again.
 Why can't he forget her and move on?

 Tumhari priya ab puri gharvaali,